sreegurram/capstone-project/README.md

 I will continue to build models using the Artificial neural network (ANN) and compare their performance to that of supervised ML models.

 ## Outline of project
-Link to notebook 1 - This notebook contains the exploratory data analysis.
+#### Link to notebook 1 - This notebook contains the exploratory data analysis.
-Link to notebook 2 - Initial Predictions using simple ML models Link to notebook 3 - Diabetes prediction Hyper parameter tuned ML Models and Diabetes prediction using
+#### Link to notebook 2 - Initial Predictions using simple ML models
+#### Link to notebook 3 - Diabetes prediction Hyper parameter tuned ML Models and Diabetes prediction using ANN

 ## Contact and Further Information